All Episodes

 Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, caving, and everything else, even the good times.

-Let's play one of those now just for the fun of it.
+Let's play one of those now, just for the fun of it.

-Just this morning, our old buddy, Senator Dick Turbin from Illinois.
+Our old buddy, Senator Dick Turbin from Illinois.

-Remember Dick Turbin comparing the people at uh Club Gitmo to Nazis in the gulag, the Soviets in the gulag and pole pot.
+Remember Dick Turbin comparing the people at Club Gitmo to Nazis in the Gulag, the Soviets in the Gulag and Pol Pot after erroneous reports of the so-called torture going on down there.

 Senator Turbin speaking about the government shutdown on the Senate floor just this morning.

-I've heard my colleagues, some of them on the floor arguing, well, we just have to pick and choose who's going to get paid and everything will work out.
+I've heard my colleagues, some of them on the floor, arguing, well, we just have to pick and choose who's going to get paid and everything will work out.

 You really won't even notice.

-Reminds me, Mr. President, you were in the House as I was when there was the Gingrich shutdown of the government, and Rush Limbo and others announced they'll shut down the government and no one will notice.
+Reminds me, Mr. President, you were in the House as I was when there was the Gingrich shutdown of the government.

 We don't really need a government.